Bajaj Pulsar 180 Review

 Bajaj Pulsar 180 is available in three shades: Cocktail Wine Red, Plasma Blue and Midnight Black.
 Bajaj India has introduced new speed line shades for Pulsar range comprising of Pulsar 150, Pulsar 180 and Pulsar 220.
 The new shades are blue with combination of black, red with combination of black and all-black shade.
 The new shades have given a fresh lease to life to the Pulsar models and have further enhanced the overall looks of the bikes.

-Additional accessories for the Pulsar 180, such as seat covers or bike covers, must be purchased separately from the standard bike.
+Additional accessories for the bike, such as seat covers or bike covers, must be purchased separately from the standard bike.

 The 180 comes in a single standard variant – there are, however, alternative variants of the Pulsar model, such as the 200 and 220.